 - EDSE 624: Communication, Sensory, and Social Skills: Strategies for Working with Students with Autism Spectrum (3)

 - EDSE 626: Instructional and Behavioral Interventions for Students on Autism Spectrum (3)

 Two courses are provided each academic term (Fall, Spring and Summer) and you can begin the program in any term.
 For a list of courses scheduled for upcoming terms, visit the Autism Graduate Certificate Current Students page.
 You can finish the certificate in two terms if you take both courses offered each term, or you may spread the courses out over more terms if you desire.

-Acceptance into the certificate program requires that you hold a bachelor's degree and meet minimum requirements for admission to the UNC Graduate School, with a GPA of 3.0 or better in your most recent 60 semester hours of college work.
-The School of Special Education will evaluate all eligible applicants to determine entry into the Autism certificate program.
+Acceptance into this graduate certificate program requires that you hold a bachelor's degree and have a GPA of 3.0 or better in your most recent 60 semester hours of college work.
+The UNC Graduate School and the School of Special Education will evaluate all eligible applicants to determine entry into the Autism certificate program.
 Those with a bachelor's degree in an education, therapeutic or speech-related area—or those who work with children with austims spectrum disorders—will receive strong consideration.